openl2m/openl2m/docs/using/icons.rst

    * - Icon
      - Meaning
+   * - :fas:`lock;`
+     - Interface is in 802.1x authencation mode.
    * - :fas:`download;`
-     - Click to download the interface data as a spreadsheet
+     - Click to download the interface data as a spreadsheet.
    * - :fas:`cogs;`
      - A routed interface.
 Hover will show routed subnet information, if known.
    * - :fas:`ellipsis-v;`